 Karl Moore news

-This Is Karl Moore of the Desautels Faculty of Management at McGill University, Talking Management for The Globe and Mail.
-Today I am delighted to speak to Michael Useem, from the Wharton School of the University of Pennsylvania.
-Read full article: The Globe and Mail
+This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
+Today I am delighted to speak to Julian Birkinshaw from the London Business School.
+Read full tarnscript: The Globe and Mail, January 6, 2014

 This is Karl Moore of the Desautels Faculty of Management at McGill University, talking management for The Globe and Mail.
-Today, I am delighted to speak to a colleague from the London Business School, [Assistant Professor of Strategy and Entrepreneurship] Ioannis Ioannou.
-You have been looking at what is a sustainable company.
-What conclusions have you come to?
+Today, I am delighted to speak to Mitch Joel, who is the president of Twist Image, one of the top digital marketing firms in the world.Read full transcript: The Globe and Mail, December , 2014

 This is Karl Moore of the Desautels Faculty of Management at McGill University, talking management for The Globe and Mail.
-Today, I am delighted to speak to Mark Mortensen from [international business school] Insead.Read full article: The Globe and Mail
+Today, I am delighted to speak to Andrew Shipilov from [international business school] Insead, just outside of Paris.
+When you look at alliances, trust is really important.
+Tell us more about this.
+Read full article: The Globe and Mail, December 9, 2014

-Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks to Michael Jacobides, associate professor of strategy and entrepreneurship from the London Business School.
-Read full transcript: The Globe and Mail, May 13, 2014
+This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
+Today I am delighted to speak to Michael Jacobites from the London Business School.
+Michael, tell us about value migration.
+Read full article: The Globe and Mail, December 2, 2014